 - Key-Person Clause.
 Key person clauses are extremely important in emerging managers, as the risk of a firm break-up is higher for emerging managers than for established managers.
 In my view, a key person clause should be triggered if any of the original members of the investment team stop devoting their full time an attention to the fund.
 When triggered, the investment period should be suspended for a period of time (usually 180 days), and should be made permanent unless a super-majority in interest of the LPs (excluding the GP’s interest) vote to reinstate the investment period.
 For more on this, please see my post “LP Corner: Key Person Clauses”.

 - No-Fault Clauses.
 Similar to Key-Person clause, no-fault clauses are especially important to potential LPs when considering investing in emerging managers.
 The GP should be able to be removed, and the fund’s investment period should be able to be suspended or terminated on a 2/3 in interest vote of the LPs.
 This gives LPs comfort that if something serious happens that they can take action to suspend all investing until things can get sorted out, or in an extreme case, remove the GP.
 For more on this, please see my post “LP Corner: Fund Terms – No Fault Divorce”.

 A note on premium terms.
 If an emerging manager wants to charge premium terms, such as a premium carry, I offer two words: Earn it.
-My advice to emerging managers is start off with very LP-friendly terms, and if the first couple of funds are very successful, LPs will be more willing to accept more terms that are manager friendly, such as premium carry or a deal-by-deal carry waterfall.
+My advice to emerging managers is start off with very LP-friendly terms, and if the first couple of funds are very successful, LPs will be willing to accept terms that are more manager friendly, such as premium carry or a deal-by-deal carry waterfall.

 10. Make It Easy on the LP